 The larger macaw species range from about 20 inches (military macaws) up to 42 inches (hyacinth macaws) including their long tails.
 Mini macaws are more manageable at 10-20 inches in length but all species of macaws need very large enclosures to stretch, and ideally, fly.

 Macaws are playful and active and they have exuberant personalities to go along with their sizes.
 But this also makes them very challenging pets.
-They require extensive amounts of time outside of their cage, ideally with space to fly, as well as constant mental stimulation.
-Birds are flock species and are also very affectionate so they require a good deal of time and attention from their owners or another bird to be happy.
 Macaws that are not regularly handled, have hormonal imbalances, drastic environmental changes, or little mental stimulation can become aggressive, territorial, destructive, and problematic.
-A well-cared-for macaw that received appropriate nutrition, mental stimulation, and enrichment, attention, and space makes a unique, long-lived companion that is very affectionate and loyal.
+A well-cared-for macaw that receives appropriate nutrition, mental stimulation, and enrichment, attention, and space makes a unique, long-lived companion that is very affectionate and loyal.

 Macaws are loud and noisy.
 Their vocalizations can be more than some people can tolerate and they can scream when they want to.
 They do have the ability to say words and mimic our speech but it is not as clear as some other pet bird species.
 If you aren't prepared for noise then a macaw is not your ideal pet.